nexopos/core/README.md

 ## Authentication

 ### Sanctum Configuration
-NexoPOS Core uses it's own implementation of authentication.
+NexoPOS Core uses its own implementation of authentication.
 While it's created on top of laravel, it provides more features.
 Therefore, it's recommended to change the model provider on the config/auth.php.
 If you're using Laravel 12, you only need to set it using "AUTH_MODEL" on the environment file.

 ```
 AUTH_MODEL = Ns\Models\User
 ```

 Define the default authentication route.
-You'll need to add on the app.php on the bootstrap directory where unauthenticated users should be redirected.
+You'll need to add on the app.php on the bootstrap directory, where unauthenticated users should be redirected.

 ```php
 // ...